Kong/insomnia-docs/docs/insomnia/grpc.md

 "root.proto" imports all other proto files listed in the **Library** directory.

-### gRPC Reflection
+### gRPC Server Reflection
 **Available in Insomnia version 2022.7.0**
-Insomnia Supports gRPC Reflection as of version 2022.7.0.
-For more documentation on what gRPC Reflection is, please look here: https://github.com/grpc/grpc/blob/master/doc/server-reflection.md
+Insomnia Supports gRPC Server Reflection as of version 2022.7.0.
+For more documentation on what gRPC Server Reflection is, please look at [this documentation](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md)

 ### Rename Proto File